3rd Field Regiment, Royal New Zealand Artillery

 In 1947 the New Zealand Army corps structure was reorganised and the territorial New Zealand Artillery was absorbed into the regular Royal New Zealand Artillery.
 The regiment was therefore retitled as 3rd Field Regiment, Royal New Zealand Artillery.
 The territorial force was reconstituted in 1948 and compulsory military training returned in 1950.
 From 1949 the regiment's batteries were retitled as 31, 32 and 33 Batteries.

 The regiment continued to exist in this structure until the disbandment of 33 Battery in 1961.
 Later in 1971, 31 and 32 batteries were retitled as 31(B) and 32(E) batteries to reflect their earlier heritage as batteries of the Volunteer Force.
 In 1978 the regiment retired their 25-pounders and received new M101 howitzers.

-3rd Field Regiment was disbanded in 1990, although 31(B) and 32(E) would continue to exist until 1999 when they were absorbed into the Otago and Southland Regiment, and the Canterbury, and Nelson-Marlborough and West Coast Regiment, respectively.
+3rd Field Regiment was disbanded in 1990, although 31(B) and 32(E) batteries would continue to exist until 1999 when they were absorbed into the Otago and Southland Regiment, and the Canterbury, and Nelson-Marlborough and West Coast Regiment, respectively.